verrazzano/docs/content/en/docs/setup/customizing/certificates.md

 ### LetsEncrypt staging versus production

-LetsEncrypt provides rate-limits on generated certificates to ensure fair usage across all clients.
+LetsEncrypt provides rate limits on generated certificates to ensure fair usage across all clients.
 The `production` environment limits can be exceeded more frequently in environments where Verrazzano may be being installed or reinstalled frequently (like a test environment).
 This can result in failed installations due to rate limit exceptions on certificate generation.